B. J. Emmons: Tampa Bay Bandits

 Emmons was selected with the first pick of the 27th round of the 2022 USFL draft by the Tampa Bay Bandits.
 He was ruled inactive for the team's game against the Michigan Panthers on May 13, 2022.
 He was moved back to the active roster on May 20.

 Houston Texans

 On August 10, 2022, Emmons signed with the Houston Texans.
 He was waived five days later.

 Saskatchewan Roughriders

 On October 2, 2022, Emmons signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He spent several weeks on the practice roster and did not dress for a regular season game.
 In January 2023, Emmons and the Riders agreed to a contract extension.
 On June 4, 2023, Emmons was released by the Roughriders.

 Calgary Stampeders

-Emmons signed with the Calgary Stampeders of the Canadian Football League (CFL) on December 11, 2023.
+Emmons signed with the Calgary Stampeders of the CFL on December 11, 2023.
 He was released on September 27, 2024.

+Caudillos de Chihuahua

+Emmons played for the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA) in the 2026 LFA season.
+In week 2, he scored a touchdown in their 27–20 win over their rivals, the Osos de Monterrey.